shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 - Fragmented Code Space.
 - Memory Management Overhead.
 - No Memory Safety Guarantees.
-- malloc() -> allocate single block of memory. / Reserves the requested memory.
+- malloc() -> Allocate single block of memory. / Reserves the requested memory.
-- calloc() -> n blocks of memory. / Initializes all the bytes with a zero.
+- calloc() -> Allocates n blocks of memory. / Initializes all the bytes with a zero.
-- realloc() -> reallocate the already allocated memory while keeping the already initialized .values intact.
+- realloc() -> Reallocate the already allocated memory while keeping the already initialized values intact.
-- free() -> free memory ```free(p)```
+- free() -> Free memory ```free(p)```.
 ### Stack:
-- Part of RAM
+- Part of RAM.
 - Hold both return addresses and local variables used inside the functions.
 - Underestimating stack usage can lead to serious runtime errors which can be difficult to find.
 - Worst case maximum stack depth is very useful information.
 - Overestimating stack usage means a waste of memory resources.
 - When function returns, the used stack memory will be free for use by subsequent function calls.
-- Grows downwards in memory
+- Grows downwards in memory.
 ### Heap:
-- Part of RAM
+- Part of RAM.
-- Overflows gracefully
+- Overflows gracefully.
-- Dynamic memory of the system is located
+- Dynamic memory of the system is located.
 - The real-time performance of the heap is not deterministic.
 - Data that must live after the function returns.
-- Don’t know exactly how much data we will need to store during the execution of the program
+- Don’t know exactly how much data we will need to store during the execution of the program.
 ### ROM:
 - Earlier, ROM were used for program storage and execution.
 - The data stored at each memory location can be read at will but never written.
 #### Masked ROM:
-- Had to be specified before chip production
+- Software had to be specified before chip production.
 #### PROM:
-- Programmable ROM
+- Programmable ROM.
 - After programmed its contents can never be changed.
-- One-time programmable (OTP) devices
+- One-time programmable (OTP) devices.
 #### EPROM:
-- EPROMs can be erased and reprogrammed repeatedly
+- EPROMs can be erased and reprogrammed repeatedly.
 - Use ultraviolet light.
-- Essentially reset the entire chip to its initial-unprogrammed-state
+- Essentially reset the entire chip to its initial-unprogrammed-state.
 ### Hybrid:
-- It is possible to overwrite the data in a ROM-like device
+- It is possible to overwrite the data in a ROM-like device.
 #### Flash:
-- Non-volatile memory that is electrically reprogrammable and offers fast read access
+- Non-volatile memory that is electrically reprogrammable and offers fast read access.
 - Low cost, and fast read access.
-- Can only be erased one sector at a time
+- Can only be erased one sector at a time.
 - Programs (instructions) are stored in microcontroller’s flash memory (code flash/ program flash) and directly executes in place.
-- Store and execute the programs
+- Store and execute the programs.
 #### EEPROM:
 - Non-volatile memory that can be electrically erased and programmed.
 - Electric erasure and byte-level reprogramming.
-- Higher cost and longer write cycles compared to RAM
+- Higher cost and longer write cycles compared to RAM.
 - Can be more expensive than other memory types and may have a limited number of write cycles.
 - Storing configuration data that must survive power cycles but change infrequently.
 #### NVRAM:
-- modified version of SRAM
+- modified version of SRAM.
-- Non-volatile
+- Non-volatile.
-- Suitable for storing critical data that must be preserved during power loss
+- Suitable for storing critical data that must be preserved during power loss.
 ### RAM:
 - RAM is a volatile memory and contains nothing upon reset or power cycle.
 - RAM to store the variables and data.
 - During Reflash (Bootloader functionality) some isntruction will be executed on RAM.
 - RAM execution is significantly faster than flash.
 #### SRAM:
-- Volatile memory
+- Volatile memory.
 - Stores data using flip-flop circuits, ensuring that the data remains intact as long as power is supplied.
-- Fast access time
+- Fast access time.
-- Higher production cost
+- Higher production cost.
 - Microcontrollers, digital signal processors, and high-speed data buffers.
 #### DRAM:
-- Volatile memory
+- Volatile memory.
 - DRAM stores data in capacitors, which require periodic refreshing to maintain their charge.
 - DRAM Controllers can be used.
-- Lower cost-per-byte
+- Lower cost-per-byte.
-- Slower access time compared to SRAM
+- Slower access time compared to SRAM.
 - Multimedia devices, communication systems, and data storage.
 ### Memory Layout
 1. Bootloader/Reset Vector -> Initializes the hardware and loads the main application.